1. Who are the climate skeptics?

 What they say

-Some argue that rising temperatures are caused by variations in solar activity.
-In their view, the sun's influence is vastly underestimated.
+Some claim that rising temperatures are due to variations in solar activity.
+In their view, the sun's influence is grossly underestimated.

 Why it's not true

-Solar activity is indeed a climatic factor, but satellite data show that it has been stable, or even slightly decreasing, since 1978.
+Solar activity is indeed a climatic factor, but satellite data show that it has been stable, or even falling slightly, since 1978.
 Despite this, average global temperatures continue to rise.

-👉 A NASA study shows that "variations in solar activity account for only **10% of the global warming** observed over the past century".
+👉 A NASA study shows that "variations in solar activity explain only **10% of the global warming** observed over the past century".

 👉 At the same time, CO2 concentrations in the atmosphere have risen by 47% since 1850, reaching levels not seen for at least 800,000 years.